MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 Network traffic can be classified by its direction.
 Traditional Storage Area Network (SAN) environments are heavily North-South where traffic flows from a compute tier to a storage tier across a Layer-3 (IP) boundary.
 Hyperconverged infrastructure is more heavily East-West where a substantial portion of traffic stays within a Layer-2 (VLAN) boundary.

 > [!IMPORTANT]
-> We highly recommend that all cluster nodes in a site are physically located in the same rack and connected to the same top-of-rack (ToR) switches.
+> We highly recommend that all system nodes in a site are physically located in the same rack and connected to the same top-of-rack (ToR) switches.

 > [!NOTE]
 > Stretched cluster functionality is only available in Azure Local, version 22H2.